 Product Marketing Manager Salary

-The average product support specialist salary depends on the level of expertise and the geographical location.
+The average product support specialist salary or the cost of hiring a social media manager depends on the level of expertise and the geographical location.
 Here is a comparison table of the monthly salaries of PMMs of different levels in 5 countries

 Mobilunity-BPO Offers Product Marketing Services

 Mobilunity-BPO is a Ukrainian company with 10+ years of experience in product marketing services.
 We have partnered with various businesses all over the world to help them achieve their goals and grow their market presence.
 We offer quick, convenient, and cost-efficient business process outsourcing for your unique needs.